 Florida USDA interest rates are still low and many homeowners have yet to take advantage of the USDA SFHGLP Pilot refinance program.
-The application process for the USDA Rural Housing refi is simple and often times can be completed in under 30 minutes.
+The application process for the USDA Rural Housing refi is simple and oftentimes can be completed in under 30 minutes.
 Below we will discuss some of the latest guidelines and advantages of the USDA Pilot refinance program.
 Homeowners can also find a great list of USDA Refinance FAQ’ here.

-- Must Currently Have USDA Loan – in order to be eligible for the USDA refinance program the homeowner MUST currently have a USDA/RD backed home loan.
-This means when you originally purchased your home, the USDA loan was done through a USDA approved lender, mortgage broker or bank.
-It’s not important what mortgage company originally processed your USDA loan, or who your current loan servicer is – Chase, SunTrust, Regions bank, Bank of America, etc – these are all ok.
+- Must Currently Have USDA Loan – in order to be eligible for the USDA refinance program the homeowner MUST currently have a USDA/RD-backed home loan.
+This means when you originally purchased your home, the USDA loan was done through a USDA-approved lender, mortgage broker or bank.
+It’s not important what mortgage company originally processed your USDA loan, or who your current loan servicer is – Chase, SunTrust, Regions Bank, Bank of America, etc – these are all ok.
 If you have a FHA mortgage or Conventional loan there are different refinance programs like the FHA streamline refinance available.

-- No Late Payments – You will need to have a clean 12 month payment history to be approved for the USDA refinance program.
+- No Late Payments – You will need to have a clean 12-month payment history to be approved for the USDA refinance program.
 No payment more than 30 days late over the last year.

 - Household Income – Your household income was below the USDA Rural Development limit when you originally obtained your loan.
-The same applies for the refinance program.
+The same applies to the refinance program.
 Your income for the entire household must STILL be below the USDA income eligibility limit found here.

 - Interest Rate Reduction – Your new interest must be at least 1% lower than your current interest rate.

 - Occupancy – only primary residence is eligible.

 - Loan Term – The new loan term must remain a 30-year fixed term like the original loan.